Rampratap4780/talentlens-ai/README.md

 > This project was built with Claude AI as a coding assistant —
 > similar to how developers use GitHub Copilot or ChatGPT.
->
 > All architectural decisions, business logic, scoring algorithms,
 > and final implementations were directed, reviewed, and verified
 > by the developer.
->
-> The multi-signal scoring approach, behavioral signal integration,
+The multi-signal scoring approach, behavioral
-> smart disqualification engine, and explainability features
+> signal integration, smart disqualification engine, and
-> represent original problem-solving and domain understanding.
+> explainability features represent original problem-solving and
-> Claude helped write the code — the developer designed the solution.
+> domain understanding.
+Claude helped write the code — the
->
+> developer designed the solution.
-> Using AI tools to build AI products demonstrates exactly the
-> kind of AI-first thinking this hackathon celebrates.

 ---